bealfredo/tp-floricultura-quarkus/README.md

-# quarkus-topicos1-floricultura - by us
+# tp-floricultura-quarkus - by us

 ## branches
 - **main** - projeto do quarkus